syncfusion-content/flutter-docs/Flutter/range-slider/getting-started.md

 ## Initialize range slider

 After importing the package, initialize the range slider widget as a child of any widget.
 Here, the range slider widget is added as a child of the Container widget.
-The default value of the minimum and maximum property of the SfRangeSlider is 0.0 and 1.0 respectively.
-So, the values must be given within the range.
+The default value of the `minimum` and `maximum` property of the SfRangeSlider is 0.0 and 1.0 respectively.
+So, the `values` property must be given within the range.

+N> You must update the `values` property inside the `setState` function for the movement of the thumb in the range slider.

 {% tabs %}
 {% highlight Dart %}

+SfRangeValues _values = const SfRangeValues(0.3, 0.7);

 @override
 Widget build(BuildContext context) {